-In the event you decide not to divorce, not to proceed with legal separation, or not to divide retirement benefits, you must notify the Retirement Office as soon as possible.
+In the event you decide not to: (a) divorce, (b) dissolve a civil union, (c) proceed with legal separation, or (d) divide retirement benefits, you must notify the Retirement Office as soon as possible.
 You will need to provide a copy of the decree so stating and any exhibits, if appropriate.